cscashby/fauxmo/README.md

 want it to run for an extended period, you could do something like `nohup ./fauxmo.py &` or take extra steps to make it run at startup, etc.

+**Note:** If you have more than one network interface and you are listening on an interface other than eth0 you will need to set up a static route to the multicast address by editing `/etc/network/interfaces`

+    `post-up route add -net 224.0.0.0 netmask 240.0.0.0 dev eth1`

 **Note:** unless you specify port numbers in the creation of your fauxmo objetcs, your virtual switch devices will use a different port every time you run fauxmo.py, which will make it hard for the Echo to find them.
 So you should plan to either leave the script